hpi-schul-cloud/schulcloud-documentation/docs/nuxt-client/ComponentGuidelines.md

 :::
 Adding these new requirements in the HTML approach is very straightforward.
 We just have to add a prop to each `my-menu-option` to pick a color.
 Then we create a new `my-menu-divider` component.

-Expanding the datastructure to support colors is easy, but it already starts t become quite difficult to read.
-The divider will be an actual problem.
+Expanding the datastructure to support colors is easy, we just have to add a `color`-property.
+But the divider will be an actual problem.
 So far the datastructure was created to represent buttons.
 By adding the divider config object we will lose any uniformity of our config data.
 This will make it difficult to read, complicated to test und generally annoying to maintain.

 Compare the two solutions in code: